MOTORCYCLE ACCIDENT CASES

 Should I release my medical records to another driver’s insurance adjuster?

-Can I be found liable if my car is rear-ended in a crash?
+Can I be found liable if my motorcycle is rear-ended in a crash?

 If someone hits you from behind, the accident is almost always that driver’s fault, regardless of the reason you stopped.
 A basic rule of the road requires that a driver be able to stop safely if a vehicle stops ahead of him/her.
 If the driver could not stop, he was probably following too closely or driving too fast for traffic conditions.

-If I don’t feel injured after an automobile accident, do I have to see a doctor?
+If I don’t feel injured after an accident, do I have to see a doctor?

 Both you and your passengers should consider seeing a doctor after an accident.
 The doctor may recognize injuries, sometimes serious, that are not apparent to you.
 The charges for a doctor visit and medical treatment may be covered by your insurance.
 It is not recommended that you settle claims from an accident until a doctor has seen you and advised you about the extent of your injuries.